scala/scala-lang/_posts/2021-01-15-tuples-bring-generic-programming-to-scala-3.md

 If you are implementing an operation such as serializing instances of these types to CSV or JSON, you will realize that the logic is exactly the same and you will want to implement it only once.
-This is equivalent on defining the serialization algorithm for the `(String, Int, Boolean)` HList, assuming that you can map both case classes to it.
+This is equivalent to defining the serialization algorithm for the `(String, Int, Boolean)` HList, assuming that you can map both case classes to it.